ExploreASL/ExploreASL/External/README_SPM.txt

 FILE:
 cat_vol_qa - Line 678

+DATE+NAME:2020_04_29, HM
+DESCRIPTION:
+Instead of error for an imaginary number, put it in a string
+FILE:
+spm_jsonwrite.m at line 198

 DATE+NAME:2020_01_17, JP
 DESCRIPTION:
 Edited the spm_jsonwrite so that it makes a newline after each field